adelhassan6644/case_provider/ios/Pods/OrderedSet/README.md

 # Usage

 OrderedSet works very much like an Array.
-Here are some basic softwareCasaProviders of its usage:
+Here are some basic examples of its usage:

 ```swift
 var set = OrderedSet<Int>()